-4. Interest Rates and Corporate Leverage.
+Interest Rates and Corporate Leverage

-As corporation tax has no impact on the return on equity or the labour share of output, it must be either a tax on investment or on interest income from debt.
-It clearly does not increase the tax collected from income receipts, but it could raise the tax revenue from debt interest received if companies increased their leverage to offset the rise in corporation tax, subject to
+As corporation tax has no impact on the return on equity or the labour share of output, it must be a tax either on investment or on interest income from debt.
+It clearly does not increase the tax collected from income receipts, but it could raise the tax revenue from debt interest received if companies increased their leverage to offset the rise in corporation tax, subject to the important proviso that this substitution of debt for equity increases tax revenue from the household sector.